Background Information edit

 Historical edit

-- Macintosh Programmer's Workshop: for MacOS Classic
+- Macintosh Programmer's Workshop

 - Abandonware